 "I urge you not to criminalize everyone who's been living in their cars because of a few bad apples," Lovercheck said.
 "I think we should be able to use the current codes that are on the books to deal with situations as they arise.
 I'd urge you to have the Police Department do that."

-Bruce Kenyon, a crossing guard who participated in the community working group on the proposed ordinance, compared the behavior of the few unruly people to the child or two who insists on running across the street despite Kenyon's admonitions.
+Bruce Kenyon, a crossing guard who participated in the community working group on the proposed ordinance, compared the behavior of the few unruly vehicle dwellers to the child or two who insists on running across the street despite Kenyon's admonitions.

 But neighborhood residents urged the committee to act on what they said was an urgent and long-neglected problem.
-Brent Barker, president of the College Terrace Residents Association, asked the committee to support a pilot program as soon as possible.
-Barker, who participated in the working group, said he has seen the group's feelings go from optimism into "disillusionment and disheartenment."
+Brent Barker, president of the College Terrace Residents Association, asked the committee to support a pilot program as soon as possible that would address the issue.
+Barker, who participated in the working group, said he has seen the group's feelings go from optimism into "disillusionment and disheartenment at that we can't just get this thing off the ground fast."
+He urged immediate intervention by the city.

 Tom Dittmar, who owns the office building at 944 Industrial Way, said there were two motor homes in front of the building when he and his wife bought it in June.
-Since then, they have found an adapter screwed into the building's light socket, suggesting that the motor-home owners are tapping into the building's power.
+Since then, they have found an adapter screwed into the building's light socket, suggesting that the motor homes were tapping into the building's power.

 "I have been calling cops one to two times a week to get the motor homes to move," Dittmar said.
 "They do move.
 But then they come right back."